Start your free &

 How much compensation for sexually abused victims?

 The amount of compensation you will be entitled to varies from person to person.
-It is calculated on the impact the child sexual abuse has had on you and how it is has altered the course of your life.
+It is calculated on the impact the child sexual abuse has had on you.
+It also takes into account how it has altered the course of your life.

 • be a lump sum payment (one figure that isn’t broken into categories);